PHY-30006 - Astrophysics Group Project and Science Communication - ISP

 None

-The astrophysics group project gives students an opportunity to apply their skills developed during their degree to a real research project.
-The project for the group is selected by the module leader and has in recent years been based on the analysis of data from the WASP exoplanet survey.
+This module will give you the opportunity to apply the skills you have developed during your degree to a real research project.
+A new project is designed each year, typically using data from space missions such as Gaia and TESS.
 The projects often contribute to the research conducted within the Keele astrophysics group.
-Students work together to produce a group project report, and also individually to produce their own report that enables each student to explore some aspect of the topic in more depth.
+You will work with other students in a small group to produce a group project report, and also individually to produce a longer report that will enable you to explore some aspect of the topic in more depth.
 Guidance and support on writing reports at a professional level is provided during the module.
-The science communication aspect of the module enables the students to develop their skills in presenting results from the primary literature to different audiences and in different formats, e.g., as a talk to their peers or as an article for the general reader.
+The science communication aspect of the module will enable you to develop your skills in presenting your work to different audiences, e.g. to prepare a presentation suitable for use in a job interview.

 Aims